cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 create minio service account? done configure kes

-Using kes, create minio client cert.
+Using kes, create minio client cert called an "identity".
 This is a self-signed cert, but its not x509 TLS cert.
 It cannot be generated or parsed fully by openssl.
-It does not need to be signed by any CA. The generated key, cert, API key and fingerprint can be stored in Vault, but dont need to be. configure its identity in the tenant.kes.admin.identity.
-The key and cert get configured in minio, not vault or minio's kes config. mount the minio client cert secret in minio tenant additionalvolumes. configure the minio client cert in minio. note the API KEY: kes:v1:AJ9e6sX9eJiAta8jtGjK1ngRpL1JTBIwcxN6WswNVGYP create the default encryption key (EK)? yes: "my-minio-key"
+It does not need to be signed by any CA. The generated key, cert, API key and fingerprint can be stored in Vault, but doesnt need to be. configure its identity in the tenant.kes.admin.identity.
+The identity fingerprint and TLS key and cert get configured in minio kes config, not necessarily vault. minio's kes config does not use the identiy - admin users use it and kes simply validates them using the fingerprint. mount the minio client cert secret in minio tenant additionalvolumes. configure the minio client cert in minio. note the API KEY: kes:v1:AJ9e6sX9eJiAta8jtGjK1ngRpL1JTBIwcxN6WswNVGYP create the default encryption key (EK)? yes: "my-minio-key"

+KES doesn't talk to kubernetes, it only talks to Vault, but Vault talks to kubernetes, so for us to trust each other, the kes cert is signed by kubernetes for now until we figure out how vault distinguishes TLS from trusted CAs.

 what is path to tls cert files? what is MINIO_KES_IDENTITY?